Contact information for the chairman can be found at:

 Note: Applications are accepted during a calendar year for Scholarships to be awarded in the Spring of the following year.
 The Eagle Scout Scholarship State Chairman can give you specific deadlines for receipt of applications at Chapter and/or State levels.

-Applications need to be submitted to local chapters by December 4, 2015.
-Chapters select winner and submits to Chairman by January 15, 2016.
+Applications need to be submitted to local chapters by December 4, 2020.
+Chapters select winner and submits to Chairman by January 15, 2020.
 Selection of the state winner will take place in February and the Chairman will submit the entry to National.
-The state award winner for this contest receives $350, a winning recognition certificate and a trophy.
-The award is presented at the State Convention banquet on February 21, 2016.
-The winner and parents are invited to attend the banquet as guests of the Alabama Society.
-Additional guests must pay for banquet meal.
+The state award winner for this contest receives $750, a winning recognition certificate and a trophy.
+The second place winner receives $300 and the third place winner receives $150.
+The first place award is presented at the State Convention Youth Awards Luncheon on February 22, 2020.
+The winner and parents are invited to attend the luncheon as guests of the Alabama Society.
 If requested, travel expenses to the Convention up to a total of $225 may be paid by the State.
 The sponsoring chapter of the state award winner should coordinate any hotel arrangements for the winner with the Chairman.

 The 1st place national award is $10,000; 2nd place $6000; 3rd place $4000.
 If the state winner is selected as the national winner, the Alabama Society will reimburse traveling expenses for the winner and a chaperone to attend the SAR National Congress in Boston, MA in July 2016.
 The reimbursement amount would be $1000.
 However, if the national contest reimburses travelling expenses, the Alabama Society will only reimburse the difference up to $1,000.
 For the Alabama reimbursement, no receipts are required and it is to be given only if the National winner attends Congress.
 The reimbursement may not be paid ahead of Congress and is presented at Congress by the State President.